Peterpiotr/siguren-documentation/docs/source/operation/load-arrest/load-arrest.rst

 ============

 It is possible to have load arrest with and without the presence of fault.
-In both case of load arrest Unscrewing enable switch is actuated. :guilabel:`🟢 Downward Enable` light indicator is **off**.
+In both case of load arrest Unscrewing enable switch is actuated. :guilabel:`🟢 Downward Enable` light indicator is **not** illuminated.

 Re-engaging from load arrest without presence of fault
 ------------------------------------------------------